 Contact with soil can be responsible for transmission of bacterial cysts of tetanus.
 If the table or chair around has pathogens, they can enter your eyes, mouth or nose if you get your hands contaminated and touch your face with them.
-Unclean hands are responsible for transmission of coronavirus infection, Ascariasis which is an infection of small intestine caused by a species of roundworms, and Enterobiasis which is a parasitic infection of small intestine especially in children.
+Unclean hands are responsible for the transmission of coronavirus infection, Ascariasis which is an infection of small intestine caused by a species of roundworms, and Enterobiasis which is a parasitic infection of small intestine, especially in children.

 Pathogens can also get transmitted through contaminated articles like handkerchiefs, towels and crockery.